Guide to Overwintering Outdoor Bonsai

 Following on from what we learned earlier about embolisms caused by the expansion of freezing water it follows that the lower the water content within the tree the less likely it is to suffer.
 As an example an olive that is simply left outside in the rain and freezing will not likely survive a temperature below -1 or -2 Celsius, however if that same tree is kept very dry over winter and protected from wind it will survive -10 to -15 Celsius.
 Wet roots absorb a lot of water and remain turgid, just add a period of hard frost and your bonsai’s roots will resemble the lettuce from the freezer and turn to mush.
 Very (very) slightly dehydrated tissues will be much more resilient.
 So, if you cannot control a trees environment over winter using a greenhouse or other type of cover you will need to select a soil that will allow easy passage of water over the season: the trouble with this is that it could dry out too fast in summer.
 Getting soil absolutely perfect is all but impossible.
 Following on from above, also consider the depth of the pot.
 As I detailed in my article on Choosing Soil for Bonsai Trees a shallow pot has MUCH less drainage than a deeper one due, in part to the effects of capillary action.
 Another factor concerning bonsai pots is that of root temperature.
 Trees growing in open ground experience a warming effect from the earth beneath.
 The root system of a bonsai kept in a cold climate will experience much lower temperatures than it’s earthbound counterpart.
 Bonsai roots also experience much greater temperature fluctuation that can be significant.

-Tilt shallow bonsai pots to aid drainage
+Tilt shallow bonsai pots in winter to aid drainage

 Tilt shallow bonsai pots in winter to aid drainage.